Installing Skype On Linux Is Much Easier Now!

 After installing snapd, search if Skype is available in the snap store using command:

 $ snap find skype

 Please be mindful that this revision of snap “skype” was published using classic confinement and thus may perform arbitrary system changes outside of the security sandbox that snaps are usually confined to, which may put your system at risk.
-If you understand and want to proceed, run the following command to install Skype.
+If you understand the risk and still want to proceed, run the following command to install Skype:

 $ sudo snap install skype --classic

 Once installed, launch it either from the application launcher or Terminal by typing the following command: